Osamakhedr123/flower-classification/README.md

 * Use my trained model to perform inference on flower images.

 By the end this project, I'll have an application that can be trained on any set of labeled images.
-Here my network will be learning about flowers and end up as a command line application.
+My network will be learning about flowers and end up as a command line application.